sta/websocket-sharp/README.md

                && origin.Host == "example.com";
       };

+    s.CookiesValidator =
-    s.CookiesValidator = (req, res) => {
+      (req, res) => {
-        // Check the cookies in 'req', and set the cookies to send to
+        // Check the cookies in "req", and set the cookies to send to
-        // the client with 'res' if necessary. foreach (var cookie in req) {
+        // the client with "res" if necessary.

+        foreach (var cookie in req) {
           cookie.Expired = true;

           res.Add (cookie);
         }